1. Home

 Launched in 2016, the Mercedes SLC was starting to show its age when it was new, not helped by the fact it was simply a rebodied and revamped version of the Mercedes SLK which preceded it.
 Time has not been kind to the SLC and compared to the likes of the Audi TT, it feels several generations old.

-There are some positives, not least the good looks, while the compact size of the SLC mean it’s ideal for driving in town.
-It handles well thanks to the nicely-weighted and precise steering, plus suspension keeps body roll at bay, but the ride is bumpy and not comfortable.
+There are some positives, not least the good looks, while the compact size of the SLC means it’s ideal for driving in town.
+It handles well thanks to the nicely weighted and precise steering, plus suspension keeps body roll at bay, but the ride is bumpy and not comfortable.

-But the interior is really old fashioned now.
+But the interior is really old-fashioned now.
 The centre stack looks like it’s been borrowed from a 15-year-old Mercedes C-Class with a numeric keypad.
 Virtual cockpits and touchscreens suddenly seem a long way off.
-The SLC is now being discontinued with final edition models the only ones available.
-Don’t hold your breath for a replacement...
+The car has now been discontinued, and won't be replaced, but there are plenty of used Mercedes SLCs around should it be your drop-top of choice.

 Year launched: 2020